 Flights ✈️

-Every teacher who’s been here for a few years recommended that I NOT travel with VietJet Airlines if I can help it, and to go with Vietnam Airlines instead.
+Every teacher who’s been here for a few years recommended that I avoid travelling with VietJet Airlines if I can help it, and to go with Vietnam Airlines instead.
 Apparently they’re notorious for delays.

 As I booked at the last minute, I flew outbound with VietJet, which had many available flights.
 The plane was only delayed by about 1 hour, but I can concur they’re a bit shit.
 They reminded me a lot of Ryanair in Europe- annoyingly inexperienced staff who I wouldn’t trust with a bargepole if something happened on board.
 They also had small pokey seats, everything is an add-on (like luggage, etc), and the passengers could be a bit feral too.

 We came back with Vietnam Airlines.
-Ironically, they were more delayed (2 hours), but the whole experience was heaps better, and I’ll always be going with them if I can help it.
+Ironically, they were more delayed (2 hours), but the whole experience was heaps better, and I’ll try to go with them if I can help it.
 Their economy seats also include checked luggage as a standard (no Ryanair business model here), so the price ends up being about the same anyway.

 Cab 🚖